python/cpython/Doc/library/idle.rst

 root = tk.Tk()`` in standard Python and nothing appears.
 Enter the same in IDLE and a tk window appears.
 In standard Python, one must also enter ``root.update()`` to see the window.
-IDLE does the equivalent in the background, about 20 times a second, which is about every 50 milleseconds.
+IDLE does the equivalent in the background, about 20 times a second, which is about every 50 milliseconds.
 Next enter ``b = tk.Button(root, text='button'); b.pack()``.
 Again,
 nothing visibly changes in standard Python until one enters ``root.update()``.